osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

 A compromised administrative account could therefore result in significant organizational impact.

-The purpose of this policy is to apply stronger access controls to privileged administrators.
+The purpose of this policy is to apply stronger access controls to privileged administrative accounts and ensure that administrative access is subject to enhanced authentication and security requirements.

 ---

 ## 3. Security Problem

-An attacker who compromises a Global Administrator account may be able to:
+An attacker who compromises a highly privileged administrative account may be able to:

 * Create or delete users.
 * Modify security policies.